-- 7.51 It also states that the VBC applies to on-site affordable housing as well as financial contribution to offsite provision.
-'Abandonment' follows the interpretation in general planning law and depends on factors such as the condition of the building, length of non-use, whether there has been any intervening use and evidence of the owners intensions. - 7.52 Although the subject building is in a relatively poor state of repair and has been unused for some time, it is not considered that it has been abandoned.
+- 7.46 It also states that the VBC applies to on-site affordable housing as well as financial contribution to offsite provision.
+'Abandonment' follows the interpretation in general planning law and depends on factors such as the condition of the building, length of non-use, whether there has been any intervening use and evidence of the owners intensions. - 7.47 Although the subject building is in a relatively poor state of repair and has been unused for some time, it is not considered that it has been abandoned.
 The applicants acknowledge that the building is redundant and has been unoccupied for a few years, but they note that this would not warrant the use to be the considered abandoned, and that whilst the building is currently not in use, subject to refurbishment it could be re-occupied and used.
-In addition they note that the building has been vacant for 4 years only, the redevelopment of the site has been a relativity recent proposal, with all previous uses of the site are in accordance with the intended permitted use. - 7.53 The redevelopment of the site for housing has been identified and explored for some time, with the site being identified as an allocation site and preapplication advice having been sought for a scheme of this nature.
+In addition they note that the building has been vacant for approx. 4 years only, the redevelopment of the site has been a relativity recent proposal, with all previous uses of the site are in accordance with the intended permitted use.

+- 7.48 The redevelopment of the site for housing has been identified and explored for some time, with the site being identified as an allocation site and pre-application advice having been sought for a scheme of this nature, along with planning permission already being approved for 36 units.
 Although part of the site identified in the allocations DPD has been developed for housing, it was not possible to incorporate the current application site due to presence of the Post Office, segregating the northern and southern parts.
-Even now not all of the site is part of the proposed application with the northern building being retained for its current commercial use...
-As such it is not considered that the building has been abandonment or made vacant for the sole purpose of the re-development proposed.

-- 7.54 The applicants have provided detail about the building including its initial condition, along with a gross external floor (GEA) area calculation and plans The existing footprint of the building on the site is 3227sq m, however this does not include the first and second floors of the corner part of the building which have an additional floor area of 166.3 sq. m.
+Even now not all of the site is part of the proposed application with the northern building being retained for its current commercial use.
+As such it is not considered that the building has been abandoned or made vacant for the sole purpose of the redevelopment proposed. - 7.49 The applicants have provided detail about the building including its initial condition, along with a gross external floor (GEA) area calculation and plans The existing footprint of the building on the site is 3227sq m, however this does not include the first and second floors of the corner part of the building which have an additional floor area of 166.3 sq. m.
 Consequently, there is a total of some 3393.3 sq. m of floor area to be removed from site.
-The proposed development has a floor area of some 3340.5 sq. m and this is less than the amount to be removed.
+The proposed development has a floor area of some 3340.5 sq. m (as with the previous scheme) and this is less than the amount to be removed.
 As such this means that more floor area is to be removed than being built, which results in a zero value.
-This means that there will be no requirement for affordable housing when using the VBC. - 7.55 This approach has been reviewed by the Council's valuation advisor and is considered to be acceptable.
+This means that there will be no requirement for affordable housing when using the VBC. - 7.50 This approach has been reviewed by the Council's valuation advisor and is considered to be acceptable, as it was with the previous scheme.